bnb-chain/greenfield-cmd/README.md

 #### Bucket Operations

-Before creating bucket, It is recommended to first run the "ls-sp" command to obtain the SP list information of Greenfield, and then select the target SP to which the bucket will be created on.
+Before creating bucket, It is recommended to first run the "sp ls" command to obtain the SP list information of Greenfield, and then select the target SP to which the bucket will be created on.

 ```